GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/CloudFunctions/cloudDeployApprovals/README.md

 # Cloud Deployment Approvals with Pub/Sub

-This project provides a Google Cloud Function to automate deployment approvals based on messages received via Google Cloud Pub/Sub.
+This project provides a Google Cloud Run Function to automate deployment approvals based on messages received via Google Cloud Pub/Sub.
 The function processes deployment requests, checks conditions for rollout approval, and publishes an approval command if the requirements are met.